Ellimaaac/UWB-Algorithms-on-MATLAB/README.md

 So, i will try to detail it !
 ### 1. One Way Ranging / Time Difference On Arrival
 This first part is based on the [UWB Localization Using IEEE 802.15.4z](https://fr.mathworks.com/help/comm/ug/uwb-localization-using-ieee-802.15.4z.html) program gives by matlab.
-- Firstly, you put in input all your devices and nodes.
+- Firstly, you put in input **all your devices and nodes**.
 It will calculates the distance and the time of flight between the initiators and the receptors based on the coordonates.
 ```matlab
 numDevices = 2;
 numNodes = 6;